chrispineoluoch/doctor-patient/README.md

 DB_USERNAME=root
 DB_PASSWORD=root

+7. run "composer install" in the terminal in the folder of your project.
-7. run "php artisan serve" in the terminal to run the application.
+8. run "php artisan serve" in the terminal to run the application.
-8. Account Credentials for testing (Feel free to create more accounts):
+9. Account Credentials for testing (Feel free to create more accounts):

 Receptionist Account:
 emailaddress: systemadmin@example.com